dreamcatcher-tech/network/Inbox/2023-02-23 1053 Models for Satoshi Island.md

 ## Hedging
 Being uncertain of the finished layout of the island, buying sections in all suburbs would be best, then picking or conglomerating them.

+## Agent bridging
+Bridge traditional services into blockchain space, use the unregulated nature of the laws of the land, and the private membership nature.
+Health insurance via pooling, snail mail services, laundry services.